Farhantech99/Project2/README.md

 # New Project
-This is my new project
+This project was created from local system